kvokka/interactive_brokers/interactive_brokers_proxy/README.md

 run server with `bendle exec rake server:start`

-All the setting can be set with environment variables:
+All the settings can be done with environment variables:

 ##### web server settings